jyotie02/Deep_Learning/GanAI/ReadME.md

  GradCam: Grad-CAM with a pretrained Xception model to visualize which regions in an image contribute most to the model's predictions

- Image_Captioning: pretrained Generative Image-to-Text model (microsoft/git-base-coco) to generate image captions by processing input images and decoding the model's textual output.
+ Image_Captioning: Pretrained Generative Image-to-Text model (microsoft/git-base-coco) to generate image captions by processing input images and decoding the model's textual output.